Retail discount - updated 1 April 2021

 - The property has a rateable value of less than £16,500 from 1 April 2010 (£14,000 prior to 1 April 2010).

-- The property is used for purposes which are of benefit to the local community and that the cost to the taxpayers is justified.
+- The property is used for purposes that are of benefit to the local community and that the cost to the taxpayers is justified.

 Please find below details of the points system for Discretionary Rural Rate Relief.